t81dev/duotronic-whitepaper/CONFORMANCE.md

 * SIMD, GPU, or accelerator support
 * compatibility with any particular compiler or ISA

+Conformance does **not** permit extension, augmentation, or reinterpretation of TLU semantics beyond those defined in the normative reference.

 Claims beyond semantic correctness are explicitly out of scope.

 ---